emmanueltouzery/blog/posts/2018-04-07-prelude-type-guards.md

 the ability to express conditions on types, compute a type based on other types and a condition like `T extends U ?
 X : Y`.

-Everything else is built upon that, and the fact that conditional types are distributive.
+Everything else is built upon that and the fact that conditional types are distributive.
 So if we follow the specific example of `Exclude`..
 Its definition is:

 ```javascript